Spirou4D/artist_paint_panel/README.md

-# artist_panel
+# EZDRAW
-personal macros used for painting in 3d view in blender
+Personal macros used for 2D painting in 3d view in blender.